 Love blonde and brunette?
 You can opt for both hues and create a dimensional style that resembles highlights and lowlights.
 Don’t forget to add your beads, of course!

-Long goddess braids are popular, but short- and medium-length need love too.
+Long goddess braids are popular, but short- and medium-length styles need love too.
 Here’s what you can expect if you ask a braider for a shoulder-length ponytail with charms.

 Red Curly Updo

-A short goddess braid hairstyle with curly ends will create a gorgeous updo.
-And pairing it with a vibrant red will make you look like a flame.
+A short goddess braid hairstyle with curly ends will create a gorgeous updo, and pairing it with a vibrant red will make you look like a flame.

 If braid charms aren’t your style, you can always wrap a few braids with decorative thread.
-This goddess braid ponytail looks stunning, especially when its paired with a few alternating cornrows.
+This goddess braid ponytail looks stunning, especially when it's paired with a few alternating cornrows.

-Sometimes you need a pop of color.
+Sometimes, you need a pop of color.
 Why not go for all of them while you’re at it?

 What can we say?
-Chunky braids are just less fuss and they look phenomenal.
+Chunky braids are just less fuss, and they look phenomenal.
 We recommend you give them a try when regular goddess braids just aren’t doing it for you.

 Red Space Buns

 Goddess braids don’t have to be “serious.”
 You can still dabble in fun, festival-ready styles like space buns.
-This includes half-up-half-down variants as well.

 Goddess Braid Headband